chefgs/terraform_repo/tf_custom_provider/README.md

 ```
 `If terraform executable stored in anyother path, make sure the path is added in $PATH variable permenantly.`

+## Why custom provider development required?
+According to Terraform documentation,

+There are a few possible reasons for authoring a custom Terraform provider, such as:

+1. An internal private cloud whose functionality is either proprietary or would not benefit the open source community.

+2. A "work in progress" provider being tested locally before contributing back.

+3. Extensions of an existing provider

 ## How to develop provider code with Go
 ### Highlevel Steps
 1. Required source files `main.go`, `provider.go`, `resource_server.go`